ArnoStar/SillyCord/README.md

 ![Your profile](./docs/images/Capture6.PNG)

 Hmmmmm, your nickname and your description are really boring.
 Let's try to edit that.
-Click on the still unreadable Edit? button.
+Click on the still unreadable "Edit?" button.

 ![Edit your profile](./docs/images/Capture7.PNG)